NEUIR/COAST/README.md

 </p>

 ## 1. Introduction
-This paper presents a benchmark, DebugEval, which is used to evaluate the code debugging ability of LLMs (Large Language Models) and proposals a framework for building training data using multiple agents, MASTER.
+This paper presents a benchmark, DebugEval, which is used to evaluate the code debugging ability of LLMs (Large Language Models) and proposals a framework for synthesizing training data using multiple agents, COAST.

 ### 1.1 Benchmark
 #### DebugEval designs four task scenarios: BUG Localization, BUG Identification, Code Repair, and Code Review to comprehensively evaluate the code debugging capability of LLMs.

 ![image](https://github.com/NEUIR/COAST/blob/main/Figure/benchmark_00.png).
 ### 1.2 MASTER
-#### MASTER is a framework for making use of multiple agents working together to refine training data to improve code debugging capability in LLMs.
+#### COAST is a framework for making use of multiple agents working together to synthesize training data to improve code debugging capability of LLMs.

 ![image](https://github.com/NEUIR/COAST/blob/main/Figure/COAST_00.png).
 ## 2. Installation